Prantaneel-Pegu/FullStackOpen/part0/Ex 0.4/solution.md

     server-->>browser: The Javascript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server.
+The JSON includes the newly created note this time.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server